karolbelina/stippling/README.md

 # stippling

 This project is an attempt to create a stippling algorithm for reproducing images as dot patterns.
-The image is loaded and the pixel information is stored in an array.
-Then the space is populated with points on a hexagonal lattice.
-Each point appears as bright as is the pixel array behind it.
+The image is loaded through a web interface and the pixel information is stored in an array.
+The space is then populated with points on a hexagonal lattice, and each point appears as bright as is the pixel array behind it.
 This produces pleasant-looking patterns as a result of a relatively simple set of calculations.

-The project serves mainly as my study and introduction to Clojure, ClojureScript, Figwheel, and Quil.
+The project serves mainly as my study and introduction to [Clojure](https://clojure.org/), [ClojureScript](https://clojurescript.org/), [Figwheel](https://figwheel.org/), and [Quil](http://quil.info/).

 ## Usage